 This Prospectus is issued for the purpose of giving information to the public.

-Caribbean Money Market Brokers Limited (CMMB) has prepared this Prospectus in conjunction with the issuer from information obtained from the issuer, the Government of Saint Lucia.
 The Government of Saint Lucia accepts full responsibility for the accuracy of the information given and confirms having made all reasonable inquiries that to the best of its knowledge and belief there are no other facts, the omission of which would make any statement in this Prospectus misleading.
 This prospectus contains extensive excerpts from Saint Lucia Economic Review 2007, and therefore the figures contained therein may be verified on website of the Government of St Lucia1.

+This prospectus contains excerpts from the Saint Lucia Economic Review 2007.
 Statements contained in this Prospectus describing documents are provided in summary form only, and such documents are qualified in their entirety by reference to such documents.

-Although the information contained in this prospectus is considered reliable, CMMB makes no representation as to the accuracy or completeness of any information contained herein or otherwise provided with respect to this Bond offering.
-The ultimate decision and responsibility to proceed with any transaction with respect to this offering rests solely with the investor.
-Therefore, prior to entering into the proposed investment, the investor should determine, without reliance upon CMMB or any affiliates, the economic risks and merits, as well as the legal, tax and accounting characteristics and consequences of this Bond offering, and that you are able to assume those risks.
+The ultimate decision and responsibility to proceed with any transaction with respect to this offering rests solely with you.
+Therefore, prior to entering into the proposed investment, you should determine the economic risks and merits, as well as the legal, tax and accounting characteristics and consequences of these Treasury bill offerings, and that you are able to assume those risks.

-This Prospectus and its content are issued for the specific Bond issues described herein.
-Should you need advice, consult a licensed intermediary under the Securities Act or any other duly qualified person who specializes in advising on the acquisition of government instruments or other securities.
+This Prospectus and its content are issued for the specific Treasury Bill issue described herein.
+Should you need advice, consult a person licensed under the Securities Act or any other duly qualified person who specializes in advising on the acquisition of government instruments or other securities.